madwizard-org/webauthn-server/README.md

 - FIDO U2F
 - Packed
 - TPM
+- Android SafetyNet
+- Android Key
 - None

-Attestation is not yet verified with trusted anchors or the metadata service but the attestation itself is validated for correctness and consistency.
+Attestation is not yet verified with trusted anchors (I'm working on this) or the metadata service but the attestation itself is validated for correctness and consistency.

 Usage
 -----